gustafsilva/read-react-nanodegree-project/frontend/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-**When running the tests, I started the backend server first.
-Soon after performing the tests the server needs to be restarted.**
+When running the tests, started the backend server first.
+Soon after performing the tests the server needs to be **restarted**.

+**The tests only cover access to the API.**

 ### `npm run build`